Thomas Chatterton Manuscript Project

 Control Page

-Apostate Will is, in all probability, Chatterton's first published poem.
+Apostate Will is, arguably, Chatterton's first published poem.

-It was written in 1764, when Chatterton was 11-12 years of age, but not published until 1780 when Herbert Croft included it in his book Love and Madness.
-According to Croft, the original Chatterton manuscript, which is lost, was in the possession of Sarah Chatterton, the poet's mother.
+The poem was not published until 1780 when Herbert Croft included it in his book Love and Madness.
+According to Croft, the original Chatterton manuscript of the poem was in 'an old pocket-book' in the possession of Sarah Chatterton, the poet's mother.
+The whereabouts of the old pocket-book is unknown.

-George Symes Catcott's copy is from the same manuscript original as Croft's copy.
-Catcott also claims that the Ms. was in the possession of Sarah Chatterton.
-On the last page of his transcript he states that the poem is 'supposed to be the first effort of her unfortunate son's poetical abilities' a statement he could only have got from Sarah or Mary.
+On the last page of Catcott's transcript he states that the poem is 'supposed to be the first effort of her unfortunate son's poetical abilities' a statement he could only have got from Sarah or Mary.

 Apostate Will